AlexeyNilov/dnd_engine/doc/roadmap.md

 # Roadmap and plans

-* How to visualize the world?
 * Tree: grow fruit
+* Tree: increase max_hp based on what?
 * Tree: create small tree
-* Tree: increase max_hp based on what?
+* Create a package (how to manage settings for the package?)
+* Death and new resources
 * Create balanced system (oak-pig-wolf)
 * Distance
 * Space